User and group targeting

 Property filters

-The properties available to filter on depend on the targeting type of each condition set:
+The properties available to filter on depend on the Target by selection of each condition set:

 Condition targetsAvailable property filters

 You can't filter on person properties in a group-targeted condition, and you can't filter on group properties in a user-targeted condition.
-This isn't just a UI constraint – group-targeted conditions hash on the group key and only have access to group properties at evaluation time, so person properties aren't available to filter against (and vice versa).
+This isn't just a UI constraint — group-targeted conditions hash on the group key and only have access to group properties at evaluation time.
 The PostHog UI enforces this to prevent incorrect configurations.

 Sending user and group data from your SDKs

-For mixed targeting to work, your SDKs need to provide both user and group data in each flag evaluation call.
+For flags with mixed user and group targeting conditions, your SDKs need to provide both user and group data in each flag evaluation call.

 Client-side SDKs